 In addition to chronic pain and related medical conditions, patients may present with mood disorders, somatoform disorders, psychological factors affecting medical conditions, as well as personality disorders.
 Referrals may be from orthopedic providers, the NMCP Pain Clinic, Neurology, and other medical and surgical clinics at this facility and branch clinics.
 Patients may be active duty service members, retired military, and/or adult family members.
 The fellow will interview new patients, conceptualize and develop treatment plans, and provide empirically validated treatment for chronic pain conditions.
 These treatments may be delivered on an individual or group basis.
-The fellow may consult with the referring provider and with the commands of active duty service members.
 The fellow may also be exposed to providing health psychology services to transgender service members; for example, evaluating them for gender affirmation surgeries.
 The fellow will not see patients after 1600 during the week, on weekends, or any time when there is no credentialed psychologist in the clinic.